sheatsley/datasets/README.md

 remaining features (`all` applies transformations to all features, except those that are one-hot encoded) are normalized between 0-1.
 The dataset is saved as `nslkdd_minmaxscaler_onehotencoder_labelencoder` and written to `out/`.

+Once datasets have been transformed, they can be readily loaded via (for example):

+    import mlds.nslkdd_minmaxscaler_onehotencoder_labelencoder as nslkdd

+From there, training data can be retrieved as `nslkdd.train.data` and the corresponding labels can be retrieved as `nslkdd.train.labels`.